godeva/godeva/README.md

 I'm Goutham (yes pronounced like "that city"), I'm am currently a Blockchain Enginner @ Fidelity Labs 👨‍💻 who is passionate about emerging technologies.

 - 🔭 I’m currently working in Swift and Blockchain related work.
-- 💬 Ask me about: Blockchain, Digital Assets, Finance, Astrophotography, Cryptography, CTFs and Marvel movies.
+- 💬 Ask me about: Blockchain, Finance, AI, Astrophotography, Cryptography, CTFs
-- ⚡ Technologies: **Swift**, Python, Java, Rust, Solidity
+- ⚡ Technologies: Agentic AI, Python, Swift, Java, Golang, Solidity
+- 🌱 I'm part of the [Sundai club](https://www.sundai.club/)!!
+We build & Launch AI Prototypes every sunday with hackers from Mit and Harvard!